2019 Japanese imperial transition: Imperial Household Council

 On 1 December 2017, the Imperial Household Council, which had not met in 24 years, did so in order to schedule the ceremonies involved in the first such transfer of power in two centuries.

 The Imperial Household Council consists of the prime minister, the speaker and vice-speaker of the House of Representatives, the president and vice-president of the House of Councillors, the grand steward of the Imperial Household Agency, the chief justice and one justice of the Supreme Court, and two members of the Imperial family.
-Prince Akishino, the Emperor's younger son, asked to recuse himself as he would become the next Crown Prince.
-He was replaced by Prince Hitachi, the Emperor's 82-year-old younger brother.
-The other member of the imperial family was Hitachi's wife, Princess Hanako.
+Fumihito, Prince Akishino, the Emperor's younger son, asked to recuse himself as he would become the next Crown Prince.
+He was replaced by Masahito, Prince Hitachi, the Emperor's 82-year-old younger brother.
+The other member of the imperial family was Hitachi's wife, Hanako, Princess Hitachi.

 Chief Cabinet Secretary Yoshihide Suga told reporters that the date was chosen to permit the old Emperor to be able to preside over the 30th anniversary Jubilee and to coincide with the Golden Week annual holiday period, turning the changeover from a period of mourning and makeshift ceremonial into a joyous, well-planned festival.

 Finally, on 8 December 2017, the government created a special committee to oversee the events.
-According to Yoshihide Suga: "It will deal with the matter properly, taking into consideration the possible impact on the people's lives."
+According to Suga, it would "deal with the matter properly, taking into consideration the possible impact on the people's lives."

-Preparations for the imperial transition, 2017–2019
+Preparations for the imperial transition (2017–2019)

-The committee met for the first time in January 2018, and the following month announced that a plan called a "basic policy statement," would be released on 3 April.
+The committee met for the first time in January 2018, and the following month announced that a plan called a "basic policy statement" would be released on 3 April.
 Official farewell celebrations began with a 30th Jubilee ceremony on 12 February 2019, a delay which would avoid any implication of a celebration of the death of the Emperor Shōwa on 7 January.